Table of Contents

 1. Data Extraction: The "Zero-Entry" Goal

 The first and most impactful area to automate is the ingestion of receipts and invoices.
 Manual data entry is the single greatest source of error and time loss in an accounting practice.
+It is also the least valuable task for a trained accountant.

 OCR is Now AI-Driven